 - Computer(s) – it would be simpler if you can use one, but typically, the setup will consist of two computers for two different actions – streaming and encoding.
 The one that has a stronger CPU should be dedicated solely to encoding.

-In simple terms, this means you can start your journey with 8 GB of RAM and an i5 processor.
-As time progresses and once you are a skilled streamer, you can invest in better equipment and follow-up gear to make your content all the more attractive.
+Simply put, this means you can start your journey with 8 GB of RAM and an i5 processor.
+As time progresses and you become a skilled streamer, you can invest in better equipment to make your content all the more attractive.

-Our Twitch streaming experience through a computer would not be complete with just the basic equipment.
+On that note, our Twitch PC streaming experience would not be complete with just the basic equipment.

 Speaking of which…